rememberSoftwares/yacana/README.md

     elif "no" in router_answer.lower():
         print("Question is NOT about plants sorry.")
-        # We stop here ; This app is only about plants !
+        # We stop here; This app is only about plants!

 # Starting point